smpadhy/ProjectManagement/ME-MYSELF-I/Weekly-meetings.md

 * [29th September 2017](#date-29th-september-2017)
 * [22nd September 2017](#date-22nd-september-2017)
 * [14th September 2017](#date-14th-september-2017)

+### Date 10th November 2017
+* [Experiment planner](https://github.com/smpadhy/brainverse/tree/feature-kanban-board): Finished on the following features:
+  * UI Integration with backend
+  * Autosave
+  * Display project lists
+  * upload an existing plan
+  * Conversion between kanban board data model and data model for serialization to ttl
+  * Confirm delete action before actual delete both for column and item
+  * Item move
+  * Fixed userlogin error when no user is assigned
+* Created a pull request https://github.com/ReproNim/brainverse/pull/97  after testing several workflow paths for the project plan

+### What did I struggle with?

+### Who helped me this week?

+### Where do I need help from Satra?
+* Review of pull request for experiment Planner

+### Who did I help this week?

+### What would I like to work on next week?
+* Experiment planner - add participant nodes, data collection feature
+* Travis Setup for BrainVerse
+* BrainVerse Documentation

+### What else did I do?
+* Sick Leave on 6th November (Monday)

 ### Date 3rd November 2017
 #### What did I achieve?